 Lories are members of the parrot family, so it might not come as a surprise that they are some of the costliest pet birds to raise.

 These birds are unique in that they need nectar in their diets.
-In the wild, this is the primary source of nutrition for these animals.
+This is the primary source of nutrition for these animals in the wild.

 The good news is that you can purchase these nectar formulas at local pet shops and from specialty breeders.

 The bad news?
-It’s not cheap.
-It would help if you fed this formula out with edible flowers, vegetables, and fruits.
-All in all, you can expect to spend around $500 to $1000 per year to raise lories.
+It was not cheap.
+It would help if you fed this formula with edible flowers, vegetables, and fruits.
+You can expect to spend around $500 to $1000 per year to raise lories.

-African Greys are parrots that are known for their emotional intelligence and mental acuity.
+African Greys are parrots known for their emotional intelligence and mental acuity.

-Because of this, the costs are quite high.
+Because of this, the costs are pretty high.
 As with doves, you’ll need to bird-proof your home.